Frishman14/gym-managment/README.md

 # gym-managment

-just with bash into the root directory. (mangae.py dir)
+just get in with bash into the root directory. (mangae.py dir)

 make command: python manage.py runserver